 Assistants have to say no to the work that their colleagues should be doing themselves.

-They have to prioritise tasks and effectively manage their own to-do list so that they know if and when they can take on additional work.
+They must prioritise tasks and effectively manage their to-do list to know if and when they can do additional work.

-Being focused on our priorities in life, along with our priorities in work, should help us maintain a balanced workload.
+Focusing on our priorities in life and work should help us maintain a balanced workload.

 Assistants are regularly asked to juggle multiple tasks and projects while reacting to other people’s urgent requests and deadlines.

 When your To-Do list doesn’t stop growing, how do you plan what to do first?

 When you plan, there will be the inevitable surprises, re-prioritisation of work, and the stop everything to get this done right now task.